Kei18/tiny-tiny-diffusion/README.md

   Maybe I made some mistakes.
   I am still learning!
 - The shape data in `assets/shape` was retrieved from [Data Morph](https://github.com/stefmolin/data-morph/).
+- As a minimalist, the repo omits positional encodings; it works
 - Setup auto formatting when committing with [pre-commit](https://pre-commit.com/):

 ```sh